Gordon Ramsay was in Tucson last year to film an episode of his new show

 But before the contestants are out of earshot, he yells: “SNAKE!” followed by a cheeky “joking!”

 “Gordon Ramsay’s Food Stars” airs on Fox on Wednesdays.
 Check your local listings for the time.
-Episodes are also available to stream on Hulu.
+Episodes are also available to stream on Hulu and Fox's website.